 Connections: Early Childhood Training Institute

-New in 2017 is Connections, a six-week summer program for early childhood teachers and professionals who need to fulfill their Gateways training requirements.
+Started in 2017, Connections is a five-week summer program for early childhood teachers and professionals who need to fulfill their Gateways training requirements.
 Offered by the Virginia Frank Child Development Center, an Authorized Entity with Gateways, the Early Childhood Training Institute was developed out of the Virginia Frank Child Development Center’s Relationship-Based Phase Model, which emphasizes the importance of building strong teacher and caregiver relationships with young children to promote a secure, healthy and productive learning environment.
 It has been concluded that having secure attachments with caregivers is the basis of optimal cognitive growth and development for young children.

 The Training Institute’s curriculum is based on the concept that a year in childhood can be divided into three phases -- separation and attachment, autonomy development, and development of initiative and consolidation of skills.
 The program will also feature workshops on understanding young children’s reaction to trauma, general information on child development needs, reflective supervision for teachers and self-care.